 Ornaments may be ingested and have potential to cause an obstruction leading to the need for surgery.
 Ornaments made of glass can fall and break, leading to cuts and other injuries.
 Adequately secure ornaments and place them above the reach of wandering paws and curious noses.

 Tree-stand water contains preservatives and sap that may cause vomiting and diarrhea.
+In addition to the water, the pine needles can irritate the esophagus and may cause vomiting, diarrhea, lethargy, trembling and weakness.

 Festive plants are often displayed during the holidays and precautions should be taken to avoid ingestion of any plant.
 Even “nontoxic” plant material, such as pine needles, may cause stomach upset.